x_hat <- 0.48

 For realistic values of \(p\), let’s say ranging from 0.35 to 0.65, if we conduct a very large poll with 100,000 people, theory tells us that we would predict the election perfectly, as the largest possible margin of error is around 0.3%:

+So why are sample sizes these large not seen?
 One reason is that conducting such a poll is very expensive.
 Another, and possibly more important reason, is that theory has its limitations.
 Polling is much more complicated than simply picking beads from an urn.
 Some people might lie to pollsters, and others might not have phones.
 However, perhaps the most important way an actual poll differs from an urn model is that we don’t actually know for sure who is in our population and who is not.
 How do we know who is going to vote?
 Are we reaching all possible voters?
 Hence, even if our margin of error is very small, it might not be exactly right that our expected value is \(p\).
 We call this bias.
 Historically, we observe that polls are indeed biased, although not by a substantial amount.
-The typical bias appears to be about 1-2%.
+The typical bias for the popular vote, for example, appears to be about 2-3%.
 This makes election forecasting a bit more interesting, and we will explore how to model this in a later section.

 1. Write an urn model function that takes the proportion of Democrats \(p\) and the sample size \(N\) as arguments, and returns the sample average if Democrats are 1s and Republicans are 0s.
 Call the function take_sample.